victor-likes-coding/asylum-rg-fe-starter/tickets/secondTicket.md

 ### Relevant Files

 You must inspect the code in `src/components/pages/DataVisualizations`, `src/data`, and `src/state` to ensure that the application is pulling data from an API and not the dummy data file.
+Specifically, focus on `GraphWrapper.jsx`.

 ### Guidance